 In preparing this year's estimates, the opportunity has again been taken to review the way the Council finances its expenditure - using a combination of income and the precept.
-The proposals put forward by the Policy, Resources and Finance Committee allow us to achieve many of our aspirations with a modest increase in the household precept for the people of Yeovil.
+The proposals put forward by the Policy, Resources and Finance Committee allow us to achieve many of our aspirations with no increase in the household precept for the people of Yeovil.
 We have managed to secure this by a combination of careful budgeting, prudent financial management, more efficient working arrangements, and more effective partnership working.

 These proposals include the adoption of a financial strategy aimed at ensuring that the Council achieves a sustainable balanced budget whilst, at the same time, maintaining flexible ways of responding to future requests for unforeseen and inescapable expenditure, and for contributions towards threatened services currently delivered by the District and the County Councils in Yeovil Town, which we feel need to be supported.